 Any nootropic that relies so heavily on one ingredient needs to be solidly validated through clinical data – and this seems lacking when it comes to apoaequorin.

-Instead, we prefer a more well rounded formula such as that found with VyvaMind – a well balanced natural formula that many of our writers use.
+Instead, we prefer a more well-rounded, reliable formula such as that found with Mind Vitality Focus – a well balanced, comprehensive natural nootropic that many of our writers use.

 Alternatives To Prevagen

 The market that Prevagen is aimed at is one that is often overlooked in the nootropic industry.
-There are very few products targeting people over 40 in their marketing, it tends to be a much younger crowd.
+There are very few products targeting people over 40 in their marketing, it tends to be towards a much younger crowd.

-One of our favorite nootropics is VyvaMind.
-With the exception of NooCube, it’s probably the most effective all-round nootropic around, and will help boost your memory as well as much more.
-At least, that was our experience.
-Improved mood, less anxiety and increased energy levels.
+With the exception of NooCube, it’s probably the most effective all-round nootropics around, and will help boost your memory as well as much more.

 Verdict